Advorce/blackwhitehole-metric/docs/symbolic-summary.md

 K(r) = R_{\mu\nu\rho\sigma} R^{\mu\nu\rho\sigma}
 $$

-This invariant is sensitive to all components of the Riemann tensor and is commonly used to test singularity resolution [3].
-Our expression is lengthy but remains **manifestly finite** across all \( r \).
+This invariant is sensitive to all components of the Riemann tensor and is commonly used to test singularity resolution [3] — where curvature invariants are introduced and used to probe the presence of singularities.

+Our symbolic expression is lengthy but remains **manifestly finite** across all \( r \).

 ---